 - Your rain jacket (kept in the saddlebag) can be your go-to jacket for nighttime rides and whenever temperatures drop a bit.
 In the winter, pack an extra fleece jacket as well as warm gloves and a neck warmer.

-- Tools – adjustable wrench, alan wrenches, screwdriver (to remove the seat), air pump, and other motorcycle tools
+- Tools – adjustable wrench, allen wrenches, screwdriver (to remove the seat), portable air compressor, and other motorcycle tools

 - Notepad & pen – I use a small leather flip notepad with pen that fits in the palm of my hand to jot turn-by-turn directions when we don’t use a pre-printed route